 If you enjoy Mexican food, you’ve no doubt eaten your share of pinto beans which feature prominently in the cuisine.
 They are probably so popular because of the warm, drier climate south of the border.
-If you live in a warm subtropical region, want to expand your garden bean options or you love Mexican food, you should be growing pinto beans.
+If you live in a warm subtropical region, want to expand your garden bean options, or if you love Mexican food, you should be growing pinto beans.
 Read on to find out how to grow pinto beans and other pinto bean information.

 Pinto Bean Information

 Beans, in general, do not do well when transplanted so it’s best to direct sow the seeds.
 Do not plant them too early or they will rot in cool, damp soil.
-Because the beans take a long time to mature, jump start the growing process by laying down black plastic to keep the soil warm.
+Since the beans take a long time to mature, jump start the growing process by laying down black plastic to keep the soil warm.
 Or you can grow pinto beans in containers indoors to be moved outside once temperatures warm.

 How to Grow Pinto Beans